ProjectLemon/ProjectLemon.github.io/_posts/2016-03-06-new-beginnings.md

 ---
-layout: post # don't change
+layout: post

-### Mandatory:
 title:  "New beginnings"

-### Optional:
-date:   2016-03-03 16:00 # If you would like to specify time
+date:   2016-03-03 16:00

 tags: [new, project, go, golang, angular, application, web]
-category: malicious-mango # category must be one of following: Programming, IntenseOrange
-### Additional categories can be added in the folder _categories
+category: MaliciousMango

-author: Linus Lagerhjelm # Optional but highly recommended
+author: Linus Lagerhjelm
 ---

 Today we began our new project by spending the afternoon working on the